mobilecoinofficial/mobot/RUN.md

 # Running MOBot

+#### Note to Developers

+* MOBot is still early in its development.
+While work is progressing to incorporate payments and streamline for deployment, you may experience various hiccups and pain points.
+Please reach out to the [Community Forums](https://community.mobilecoin.foundation/) and we are happy to help with any speed bumps or resolve ambiguities.

 ## Development Environment

 MOBot is a [Django](https://www.djangoproject.com/) app, and integrates well with various development environments, such as PyCharm.